hy-tsoha/tsohacheck/README.md

 ## Usage

-Write repo paths into file repolist, each path for separate line, for example:
+Write repo paths into file `repolist`, each path for separate line, for example:

     https://github.com/student1/example1.git
     https://github.com/student2/example2

 Then run the script: `bash tsohacheck.sh` in empty directory (except for repolist and scripts).

-Script assumes you are in the start in empty directory, except for scripts and repolist.
+Script assumes you are at the start in empty directory, except for scripts and repolist.
 (Importantly, that there is no subdirectories.)

 Script will: